crosswalk-project/crosswalk-website/public/documentation/crosswalk_lite.md

 * Lite is approximately half the size of regular Crosswalk
 * At ~10MB in size, using Lite leaves about 40MB for application data, due to the current limit of 50MB in Google Play store
-* The list of features removed is evaluated closely and tracked on the project wiki page: [Crosswalk Lite Disabled feature list](/documentation/crosswalk_lite/lite_disabled_feature_list.html).
+* The list of features removed is evaluated closely and tracked on the project wiki page: [Crosswalk Lite disabled feature list](/documentation/crosswalk_lite/lite_disabled_feature_list.html).
 We use flags to disable features like WebRTC, WebDatabase, etc.
 * The final library is compressed using LZMA to produce a smaller APK.
 The APK must then be decompressed when the application is first run.
 See [Runtime behavior](#runtime-behavior) below.
 * The compile options are set to optimize for size.